 \section{Introduction}

 Time series forecasting (TSF) constitutes a fundamental capability for data-driven decision-making in critical domains, including energy management~\cite{deb2017energyreview,salman2024solar}, numerical weather prediction~\cite{karevan2020weather, hewage2020weather} and financial investment~\cite{finmamba, sezer2020financialreview}.
-The principal methodological challenge in time series forecasting arises from the need to capture the intricate structural evolutions that inherently exist within continuous real-world data, including both intraperiod- fluctuations and interperiod- trends~\cite{oreshkin2019nbeats, wu2021autoformer, challu2022nhits, wu2022timesnet}.
+A key methodological challenge in time series forecasting arises from the need to capture the intricate structural evolutions that inherently exist within continuous real-world data, including both intra-period fluctuations and inter-period trends~\cite{oreshkin2019nbeats, wu2021autoformer, challu2022nhits, wu2022timesnet}.
 Recognizing that these evolutions often manifest as recurring cycles, existing methods exploit temporal periodicity by restructuring a 1D time series into a 2D period-phase representation~\cite{wu2022timesnet, pdf, nematirad2025times2d}.
 In this way, each row encodes high-frequency fluctuations within a single period, whereas each column aggregates observations at a fixed phase across multiple periods, thereby rendering long-range temporal patterns more explicit.
-This compact 2D modeling inspires the recent methods of TimesNet \cite{wu2022timesnet} and PDF \cite{pdf} with 2D operators to simultaneously capture local intraperiod- dynamics and global interperiod- evolution, as illustrated in Figure \ref{fig:intro}.
+This compact 2D modeling inspires the recent methods of TimesNet \cite{wu2022timesnet} and PDF \cite{pdf} with 2D operators to simultaneously capture local intra-period dynamics and global inter-period evolution, as illustrated in Figure \ref{fig:intro}.

 Despite the substantial progress achieved by 2D period-based modeling, these approaches still exhibit two principal limitations. \ding{182} They overlook the fundamental differences in topology and information organization between a reordered time series and a truly 2D spatial lattice.
 This mismatch can induce systematic biases and characteristic forecasting artifacts.
 For instance, methods such as TimesNet and PDF employing 2D convolutions may disrupt temporal adjacency at grid boundaries and thereby introduce artificial discontinuities, as illustrated in Figure \ref{fig:intro}, because the rightmost element of one row and the leftmost element of the subsequent row in the 2D layout are temporally consecutive (corresponding to $t$ and $t+1$). \ding{183} Representing the 2D map using fixed-size windows is inherently restrictive, as real-world time series are frequently compressible: extended stationary segments can be accurately reconstructed from a small number of latent factors, whereas a relatively small subset of change points, anomalous spikes, and phase drifts predominantly determines the forecasting difficulty.
 Uniform windowing thus allocates modeling capacity inefficiently to redundant regions and fails to provide adaptive resolution and appropriate geometric alignment in the segments that are most critical for prediction.